List of The Lion King (franchise) characters: Rafiki

-Rafiki (voiced by Robert Guillaume in most media prior to his death in 2017; Khary Payton in The Lion Guard; John Kani in the 2019 film & Mufasa: The Lion King), whose name means "friend" in Swahili, is a West African-accented mandrill with an unnaturally long tail.
-He lives in a baobab tree in the Pride Lands and performs shamanistic services for the lions of Pride Rock.
-He's also shown to be a great martial artist.
+Rafiki (voiced by Robert Guillaume in most appearances prior to his death in 2017; Khary Payton in The Lion Guard and John Kani in the 2019 film (as elderly) and Kagiso Lediga in Mufasa: The Lion King (as younger)), whose name means "friend" in Swahili, is a West African-accented mandrill with an unnaturally long tail like a baboon.
+He lives in a baobab tree in the Pride Lands and performs his shamanistic services for the lions of Pride Rock.
+He is also shown to be a great martial artist.

 In The Lion King, Rafiki is introduced in the opening scene when he travels to Pride Rock to perform newborn Simba's presentation ceremony.
 During the film, Rafiki sings a nonsense chant: "Asante sana, squash banana, wewe nugu, mimi hapana."
 This is a Swahili playground rhyme that translates to "Thank you very much (squash banana), you're a baboon and I'm not!"
 Like "hakuna matata" (no worries), the chant was heard by the filmmakers on their research trip to Kenya.
 Rafiki travels to the jungle where Simba lives with Timon and Pumbaa and teaches him lessons about learning from the past: "Yes, the past can hurt but, the way I see it you can either run from it, or learn from it" and then whacks him with his stick.
-During the battle for Pride Rock, Rafiki saves Simba from Banzai by whacking him with his stick, while fighting many more hyenas.
+During the battle for Pride Rock, Rafiki saves Simba from a hyena by whacking him with his stick, while fighting many more hyenas.
 At the end of the film, Rafiki presents Simba and Nala's newborn cub.

 In The Lion King II: Simba's Pride, Rafiki is more closely involved with the affairs and politics of the pride and is often seen with the lions.
 Mufasa's spirit persuades him to bring Simba's daughter Kiara and Zira's son Kovu together as a way of uniting the Outsiders with pride.
 Rafiki tries to make them fall in love by singing to them about a place called "Upendi", which means "love" in Swahili.
 In the end, he blesses the union of Kovu and Kiara, and Kovu is welcomed into the pride.
 Rafiki appears briefly in The Lion King 1½, teaching Timon the philosophy of "Hakuna Matata", talking to Timon's mother about her son, and later convincing Timon to follow Simba to Pride Rock to confront Scar.